Tanzu Ops Manager API Reference Operations Index

 Provide A new list Of overrides for the given Product

 This endpoint will replace the currently configured overrides for the given Product.
 These overrides will be merged into the Product's BOSH manifest.
+No validation is done on the data provided, other than checking that the data payload is a hash.

-Only the `features` and `update` block of the manifest can be updated.
+Only the features and update block of the manifest can be updated.

 Given the following overrides: